 A switch located on the bottom of the housing operates the power jack.
 When the jack is fully extended or retracted, internal limit switches automatically shut off the motor.

-The jack is wired directly to the battery and has an spade fuse located in the battery box between the battery and the power head.
+The jack is wired directly to the battery and has a spade fuse between the battery and the power head.
 For fuse information and part number, refer to section 8 - Maintenance of this manual.

-- Use the jack for lifting the trailer only.

-- Never get beneath the travel trailer when only the power jack supports it.

-- Support the vehicle by appropriate means.
+- · Use the jack for lifting the trailer only. - Never get beneath the travel trailer when only the power jack supports it. - Support the vehicle by appropriate means.